Transfer Station Info (Tip Fee $111.25/ton)

 - Dried, hard, solid latex paint or empty paint cans; these are accepted for disposal at the transfer stations with other non-hazardous solid waste.
 Residents should remove the lids from these dried-out cans and dispose of both types into their household garbage.

-- Construction materials such as wood, treated lumber, asphalt, or concrete
+- Construction materials such as wood, brick, treated lumber, asphalt, or concrete

 Household Hazardous Waste for the Resident

 How do I get rid of paint?

 Click here for information regarding management of paint, including latex paint.

 Click here for information regarding management of electronics (E-waste).

 How do I recycle refrigerators, air conditioners or dehumidifiers with freon or CFCs?